 1. Lead with beliefs, not pitches

-One of the reasons people may hate selling is because they feel that in order to sell effectively they need to arm themselves with a quiver of slick pitches and clever tag-lines.
+One of the reasons people may hate selling is because they feel that in order to sell effectively they need to arm themselves with a quiver of slick pitches and clever taglines.
 Words and marketing jargon designed to woo potential customers often delivered in an inauthentic way.
 Unfortunately, all too often the only thing these pitches succeed at doing is confusing buyers and making would-be sellers feel icky.

 Despite his distaste for selling, Phil Knight was still very successful selling running shoes because, as he said, “It wasn’t selling.
 I believed in running.
 I believed that if people got out and ran a few miles every day, the world would be a better place… Belief is irresistible.”

 So try this.
 Think about something you deeply believe in.
 Perhaps it’s a product, principle, or approach.
 For example, you might believe that starting your day at 5 AM is the secret to unlocking maximum productivity.
-You might believe that busy entrepreneurs should be able to run their business from their phone.
+You might believe that busy entrepreneurs should be able to run their businesses from their phones.
 Or you might believe that giving your family healthy, organic food shouldn’t cost more than regular food.

 Why does articulating something we deeply believe feel so different than delivering a pitch?